Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 ### 2025-01-07 - Finishing functions in card, and adding function headers for deck and hand.
 Starting on the functions.
 In class, implmented insert, remove and random for card (class 35~ minutes).
 At home, finished up remove and free functions for card.
 Created a new structure hand and deck function headers. (~40 minutes)

+### 2025-01-08 - Restructuring card.h
+In class, worked on testing/debugging current functions.
+Redirecting card.h to have more blackjack specific functions.
+(30 minutes in class)